basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/object-deletion.md

-Setting `delete_mode` to `immediate` can be useful in situations in which an aggressive space reclamation process is necessary, such as when running [[MapReduce jobs|Using MapReduce]], but we do not recommend this in general.
+Setting `delete_mode` to `immediate` can be useful in situations in which an aggressive space reclamation process is necessary, such as when running [[MapReduce jobs](/riak/kv/2.1.3/developing/usage/mapreduce/]], but we do not recommend this in general.

-Setting `delete_mode` to a longer time duration than the default can be useful in certain edge cases involving [[Multi-Datacenter Replication|Multi Data Center Replication v3 Architecture]], e.g. when network connectivity is an issue.
+Setting `delete_mode` to a longer time duration than the default can be useful in certain edge cases involving [[Multi-Datacenter Replication](/riak/kv/2.1.3/setup/planning/backend/multi) Data Center Replication v3 Architecture]], e.g. when network connectivity is an issue.

 Please note that there is an edge case where tombstones will remain